Life is a gift! Sometimes, due to our own choices, the decisions of loved ones, or due to a major grief event, it may not feel like a gift at times.

 •What one foolish habit or sin can I purpose to avoid and overcome today to bring the most spiritual, mental, emotional, or physical wellness to me and my loved ones?

 •What one piece of wise advice can I take to heart today that has the capacity to change my life for the better?
-(This can be either past advice or more recent advice)
+(This can either be past advice or recent advice)

 •What one improvement (big or baby step) can I make today that I can be proud of?

-•After deeply thinking about my everyday and longterm choices, and truly considering the present and future impact of those choices—as well as the consequences or blessings that can/will come into my life from my decisions—what do I need to do, or not do, today to prevent any future guilt or regrets?
+•After deeply thinking about my everyday and longterm choices, and truly considering the present and future impact of those choices—as well as the consequences or blessings that can/will come into my life from my decisions—what do I need to do, or not do, today to prevent any future guilt, regrets, or damage?

 •Who needs to hear me say, “I love you!” today?
 How can I love others better today than I did yesterday?